Office of Global Safety

 The health, safety, and security of students, faculty, and staff are of primary concern to Vanderbilt.
-This section of the website provides the necessary information on safety guidelines and resources for travel.
-The Vanderbilt Global Safety and Security team is here to support you.
+This section of the website provides the necessary information on safety guidelines, upcoming events, and resources for travel.
+The Vanderbilt Office of Global Safety team is here to support you.

 What We Do

 - provide dedicated 24/7 safety-related guidance and assistance for members of the VU community who are away on VU-sponsored travel

 - respond to emergency and crisis situations abroad and connect travelers to relevant on-campus resources to ensure continuity of care and response

 - review travel plans for high risk destinations and/or when there is a significant health or safety concern

 - work with travelers to provide location specific risk assessments and to create risk mitigation plans

 - oversee the Vanderbilt travel registration process of all VU-sponsored student travel (undergraduate, graduate, and professional students)